-As March makes it's entrance once again on the calender, it becomes much easier to believe she was real.
+As March makes it's entrance once again on the calendar, it becomes much easier to believe she was real.
 The bittersweet feelings envelope me.
 The veil of sadness returns.
+My body even feels it.
 The memories of the first half of March 2010, full of happiness and anticipation.
 The memories of the second half of March 2010, full of shock, heartbreak, and tears.

 March, the saddest, yet most beautiful month I know.
 It will always make me sorrowful, wondering who she would have become, yet it will always bring me joy, knowing that she was and will forever be in my heart.
 Though she's not a part of the family in the way I wanted, she is still a part of each and every day, for she is etched into the very fabric of our lives.

 In her book "Shades of Blue," Karen Kingsbury describes a character, who was grieving a baby she lost a decade earlier, in such a way that it felt like she was writing about me:

 "Her life had moved on, and she tried her best to live in the moment.
 But their baby remained in the shadows, a constant presence, there in Emma's mind the way the date or day of the week was there.
 She didn't go through the hours reminding herself constantly that this was Friday.
 It simply was Friday.
 And that fact stayed subtly with her, coloring the background of everything else about the day.
 It was like that with their baby."